 We must find progressive solutions to ensure that physicians are available when Canadians need them, while also ensuring that our system continues to train highly-qualified and healthy physicians.
 There is no silver bullet or magic number to automatically solve this challenge.
 But by allowing flexibility and tailored solutions, we recognize the unique organization of Canadian health care, enable new approaches and minimize the chance of unintended consequences to patients.
 It’s a pivotal first step towards effective, lasting and positive change.

-Kevin Imrie and Jason Frank are co-chairs of the National Steering Committee on Resident Duty Hours.
 The final report, Fatigue, Risk and Excellence: Towards a Pan-Canadian Consensus is now available at www.residentdutyhours.ca.